Warning: Graphic Content

 This barbaric practice simply paralyzes the animal.
 The horse is still fully conscious during the slaughter process until he is bled out.

 The horse meat is processed, frozen and pressure sealed before it is sent to Canada for inspection and export.
+To say it is lax is being kind.
+Inspection typically means staff check to make sure it is horse meat they are shipping out.

 Once horses have been rendered unconscious (if done properly), they are dropped or lowered onto the kill floor through a kill chute.